NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   functionality on Google.

   -  A user requested that estimation costs and GPU information should be added to documentation/Wiki.

   **Answer:** Will investigate.

   -  A user had question about using a Jupityr notebook, and whether it can be set up on Contrib.

-  **Answer:** That's a right way to proceed.
+  **Answer:** That's one right way to proceed.
 Installation takes a lot of time, but everything should be fine once it’s installed.
 If the user knows in advance what packages he needs, he can make a custom snapshot of the package.